Karl von Habsburg: Activism

-Since 1986, Karl Habsburg has been president of the Austrian branch of the Paneuropean Union, which co-organised the Pan-European Picnic.
+From 1986 to 2024, Karl von Habsburg was president of the Austrian branch of the Paneuropean Union, which co-organised the Pan-European Picnic.
 In May 1990, Habsburg personally led an aid convoy to Vilnius with food, medicine and clothing as a representative of the Paneuropean Union, in response to the Soviet Union's blockade of raw materials following the proclamation of Lithuanian independence in March 1990.
 In 1991 he organized international aid against the destruction in Dubrovnik and in the former Yugoslavia.
+In 2024, he was named first honorary president of the Austrian branch of the Paneuropean Union.

 European Parliament

 In October 1996, Habsburg was elected as a member of the European Parliament (MEP) for Austria, representing the Austrian People's Party.

 Unrepresented Nations and Peoples Organization

 On 19 January 2002, he was appointed Director General of UNPO (Unrepresented Nations and Peoples Organization) by the UNPO Steering Committee.